 I remember taking my mom to the hospital in Long Island for weekly radiation and chemo treatments.
 She never wanted to go.
 She told me it made her feel sick and she wanted to stop.
 But, we didn’t stop.
 We followed the modern medical protocol and didn’t question it.

-As I watched her suffer, I began questioning that treatment.
+As I watched her suffer, I began questioning that medical treatment.
 So did my father.
-He read an article about a doctor that had healed himself of pancreatic cancer using a natural diet.
+He read an article about a doctor that had healed himself from pancreatic cancer using a natural diet.
 So we tried it.

 We switched mom from standard American eating to a more wholesome diet and immediately noticed changes.
 Her lips regained their pink color instead of the bluish gray they had become from the cancer treatments.
 And, the ashen color of her face was growing peachy once again.

 It was obvious this new food was giving her a little more life.
 Like a houseplant that hadn’t been watered for a while; once you add water the plant perks up.
 That’s exactly what happened; she perked up a bit, but it wasn’t enough to bring her back (Honoring My Mother’s Journey).

 After mom died I vowed that if I got sick I would not destroy my body with surgery or radiation.
 I would try a natural approach first.

 So there I was… exactly four years to the date after my mother’s death.
 Sitting on the examination table listening wide-eyed as my doctor advised me to take radioactive iodine to destroy my thyroid.
 She said my condition was “incurable.”

 She was right.
 According to what she had learned in medical school, my disease was incurable.